 3. I then traced the face onto 14"x14" unbleached cotton, and added a "folk art" pattern around the border.

-4. Sometimes other artists were invited to paint the painting with fabric paints as only some wanted to draw and others wanted to paint.
+4. Sometimes other artists were invited to paint the painting with fabric paints as only some people wanted to draw and others only wanted to paint.
 Artists chose their own colors unless they asked me for suggestions.
 I then offered them a choice between two or three colors.

 5. I outlined the drawing and border pattern with black fabric paint.